Nick Lassa

 Nicholas Anthony Lassa, (July 11, 1898 – September 4, 1964) more popularly referred to as Long Time Sleep, was a professional American football player from the Flathead Indian Reservation in Montana.

 Biography

 Born on July 11, 1898, Lassa was Native American and a member of the Pend d'Orielle tribe, one of three members of the confederated tribes of the Flathead reservation in Montana.
 He was given the name, Long Time Sleep, by his teammates because he was difficult to wake up in the morning.

-Lassa attended and played college football at the Carlisle Indian School and Haskell Indian Nations University.
+Lassa attended and played college football at the Carlisle Indian School and Haskell Institute.
 Lassa eventually played in the National Football League in 1922 with the Oorang Indians.

 The Oorang Indians were an all-Native American football team based in La Rue, Ohio and formed by Walter Lingo in 1922 to help promote his Airedale kennel.
 The team was organized by Jim Thorpe, who served the team as a player-coach.
 When the team formed, Lassa was the first player to arrive in La Rue.